 As a bonus, simply meeting Kwanchai was enough to balance the kharma of Bayushi Shoju, generally considered the greatest traitor in the empire's history.
 Shoju has since reincarnated, and is set to lead the Scorpion to victory, and to redeem his name in the eyes of the empire.

 In-universe example from BattleTech.
 Kai Allard-Liao is widely regarded to be one of the best pilots of his generation.
 In a simulated combat test on the home planet of Wolf's Dragoons, he managed to defeat five elite opponents, including his trainers, his own father, and his liege lord, in a trial where defeating three was a mark of exceptional skill.
 The test was an analogue to the Trial of Position of the Clans—three kills would have made him the equivalent of a company commander, four kills the equivalent of a major.
 Five kills effectively made him the equivalent of a front-line regimental colonel and was unheard-of in Inner Sphere or Clan space.
 When he was stranded behind enemy lines, the Jade Falcons who controlled the planet thought it only just and fair to send fiftyPower Armor wearing Super Soldiers to apprehend him because of his reputation.
 That he manages to kill one in hand to hand combat is a feat in and of itself, given that his enemies were eight feet tall and five hundred pounds of muscle.
 After that, they actually start the bidding war to capture him in armor.
-Upon encountering the Falcons later in an Enemy Mine situation, one of the Falcons murmurs something to the effect that Kai was said to have destroyed three stars of opponents (that is, fifteen Battlemechs, an entire Clan company) in his test instead of just five Mechs.
+Upon encountering the Falcons later in an Enemy Mine situation, one of the Falcons, after hearing the details of the aforementioned test, murmurs something to the effect that three Stars (seventy-five) of the Super Soldiers in armor would be required for a fair fight against Kai.
+That is an entire Clan Battle-Armor infantry company, and is considered the formation-equivalent of an entire Drop Ship-load of fifteen Humongous Mecha.
 In all fairness, at that point in the narrative, Kai had over fifty kills to his credit just on the Jade Falcons alone, as the Falcons themselves point out.

 To clarify three things: